Updated: Feb 6

 It took a long time!
-I spent several years supporting families as Peer Supporter and then landed a job as a Maternity Support Worker, specialising in breastfeeding support.
+I spent several years supporting families as Peer Supporter and then landed a job as a Maternity Support Worker in a home birth team, specialising in breastfeeding support.

 During this time I was studying, HARD, to fine tune my knowledge and prepare for my exam.
 I literally spent hours every night revising.
 As I do not come from a medical background, I also had to pass 14 college level classes in Health Sciences.
 Before taking my exam I had to complete 90 hours of lactation specific education and provide 1000 hours of breastfeeding support.
 This whole process took years.
 The final exam was 4 hours long and the wait to find out if I had passed was TORTURE!
 However, it was all worth it as I passed with flying colours!